-18.3.9 Non-Complying Activities
+21.3.12 Non-Complying Activities

-- (a) Any retailing activity not covered by the foregoing rules including retailing which is accessory and secondary to industry, storage or warehousing. - (b) Any office activity not covered by the foregoing rules. - (c) Development that is not in general accordance with the relevant structure plans and their stated servicing requirements, including any staged infrastructure requirements.
+- (a) Any retailing activity not covered by the foregoing rules including retailing which is accessory and secondary to industry, storage or warehousing. - (b) Any office activity not covered by the foregoing rules.

-(d) Within structure plan areas, new dwellings, accommodation facilities, education facilities and intensive farming activities until the area has been developed in accordance with the structure plan at which time the standard industrial rules will apply.
-Within local purpose reserve (amenity) these activities remain non-complying.
+- (c) Development and subdivision that is not in general accordance with the relevant structure plans and their stated servicing requirements, including any staged infrastructure requirements. - (d) Within structure plan areas, new dwellings, accommodation facilities, education facilities and intensive farming activities until the area has been developed in accordance with the structure plan at which time the standard industrial rules will apply.
+Within local purpose reserve (amenity) these activities remain Non-Complying Activities.